Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Who it is best for

-• Studios, offices, and tighter living rooms
+• Studios, home offices, and compact living rooms

 Where it falls short